World Blitz Chess Championship 2024: Controversies

 On 27 December, defending champion Magnus Carlsen declared that he would not participate due to previously having been fined and penalized for violating the dress code by wearing jeans during the World Rapid Chess Championship 2024.
-However, on 29 December, Carlsen reversed his decision and announced that he would indeed take part in the tournament, after FIDE relaxed its dresscode rules and allowed him to continue wearing jeans, which he did.
+However, on 29 December, Carlsen reversed his decision and announced that he would indeed take part in the tournament, after FIDE relaxed its dress code rules and allowed him to continue wearing jeans, which he did.

-Daniil Dubov was late to his match against Hans Niemann.
+Daniil Dubov was late to his round 10 match against Hans Niemann.
 He stated that he had overslept, although later comments made by Dubov in an interview led to speculation that he had intentionally forfeited.
 As a result of Dubov missing the game, Niemann was awarded a win and Dubov a forfeit loss.
 This would prove to be relevant as Dubov would finish the Day 1 Swiss-system tournament in a ten-way tie for first place, with only the top eight players advancing to the Day 2 Knockout stage according to the tournament's tiebreak criteria.
 Of consequence, the first tiebreak criterion (Buchholz cut 1) treats forfeit losses different from played losses.
 As a result, Dubov finished in 10th place by tiebreaks and was eliminated from the tournament.
-However, if Dubov had played Niemann and lost (rather than receiving a forfeit loss), he would have finished in 8th place by tiebreaks and advanced to the knockout stage.

 Magnus Carlsen and Ian Nepomniachtchi finished the final round of the Open section tied 2-2, which began a tiebreak phase: first player to win a game would win the tournament.
 After three tiebreak games ended in draws, Carlsen proposed to Nepomniachtchi that they share the championship, and asked an arbiter if such a thing would be possible.
-Even though FIDE's tournament rules called for another tiebreak game in this situation, FIDE president Arkady Dvorkovich used his authority to agree to the proposal, and both players were declared winners of the Open section, leading to criticism from the chess community.
+Even though FIDE's tournament rules called for another tiebreak game in this situation, FIDE president Arkady Dvorkovich used his authority to agree to the proposal, and both players were declared winners of the Open section.
+At the press conference, Carlsen justified his decision by saying the players were "tired and nervous" after many hours of blitz and that "it would've been very cruel on both of us if one gets first and the other one gets second."